Opensenseapp/custom-directory/README.md

-# custom-directory
+# Opensense Custom Directory
 Documentation on how to create a custom directory for Opensense to ingest.

 # Notes:
 Each request should return a JSON response with the following structure: